 Personally, I’m a member of a few airlines programs in the US and I can use the perks from my frequent flyer status and earn miles on each trip I take.

-On a related note, many of you may also be Priority Pass card members.
+On a related note, many of you may also be Priority Pass card members (whether direct members or as a perk of your credit card).
 You might be surprised to learn that the airport lounge network in China is strong and a good perk to take advantage of while waiting for your flight.